 If a student approaches you with a problem, do not try to sort it yourself.
 Please direct them to our independent, confidential and impartial Advice Service who can help students throughout their time here.
 Our Advisors provide professional advice on a range of issues including academic appeals, assessment offences, placement issues, finance worries, accommodation issues, complaints, disability issues and more.

-As a Rep, you are a volunteer, and can therefore log your volunteering hours and skills with the Volunteering Service to gain a volunteering certificate and a Skills Transcript which will recognise all your hard work as a volunteer rep. You can use your transcript alongside your CV and will increase your employability.
+As a Rep, you are a volunteer, and can therefore log your volunteering hours and skills with the Volunteer Centre to gain a volunteering certificate and a Skills Transcript which will recognise all your hard work as a volunteer rep. You can use your transcript alongside your CV and will increase your employability.
 Create a profile and get logging now!

 Which Volunteering Hours can I log as a Rep?